ladukeisaiah/D287-Java-Frameworks/READMED287.md

 A link was added on line 21 to get to the About Us page

 -about.html:
-the page was created to display information about the company with a simple html setup just like the mainscreen page.
+line 14 changed to "The Blue Car Shop". the page was created to display information about the company with a simple html setup just like the mainscreen page.
 Lines 1-15 are all the initial backbone code to declare our html document and set up the header